Have you already started the application process? Do you have an account? Click below to sign in to your account.

 We want to fund activities that are relevant, engaging and help people get regularly active – including those who do very little or no exercise at present.

-We also will consider projects that contribute to the broader aims of our strategy.
-We are particularly interested in projects that involve:
+We'll also consider projects that contribute to the broader aims of our strategy.
+We're particularly interested in projects that involve these groups:

 Our key audiences

 - People on lower incomes

 - Supporting inactive people to become more active